Alex-twn/STM32MP15x_workshop/readme.md

 > PC $> repo sync
 > ```

-**Note:** *Distribution package* needs around 140MB to be installed (and around 25GB once *distribution package* is compiled)
+​	==> Note: Distribution package needs around 140MB to be installed (and around 25GB once distribution package is compiled)

-The OpenSTLinux distribution installation directory is in the **$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Distribution-Package** and is named openstlinux-5.4-dunfell-mp1-20-11-12
+The OpenSTLinux distribution installation directory is in the `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Distribution-Package` directory and is named openstlinux-5.4-dunfell-mp1-20-11-12

 > ```
 > openstlinux-5.4-dunfell-mp1-20-11-12  OpenSTLinux distribution